nhemsley/source.nhemsley.github.io/resume/index.md

 ### Fremantle Guitar
 `August 2018 - now`

-I worked with Fremantle to augment their customer invoice tracking system which was utilising airtable.
-Send out emails to clients when invoices are due.
+I worked with Fremantle Guitar to augment their customer invoice tracking system which was utilising airtable.
+Send out emails to clients when invoices are due. **Ruby**

 I am currently working on a booking system for Fremantle Guitar, which integrates with their unique needs (parents, children, term based subscriptions)